-Central Pollution Control Board (CPCB) has issued show cause notice under section 5 of the Environment (Protection) Act, 1986 for non-compliance of Plastic Waste Management Rules,2016.
+The Central Pollution Control Board (CPCB) has issued a show cause notice under Section 5 of the Environment (Protection) Act, 1986, for non-compliance with the Plastic Waste Management Rules, 2016.
+This notice affects entities under Extended Producer Responsibility (EPR), which must register on the CPCB’s centralized portal.

 To know the list of organization get show cause notice, Click on the below-given link.